Southern-Exposure-Seed-Exchange/Planting-Dates-Charts/README.md

 [![Build Status](https://travis-ci.org/Southern-Exposure-Seed-Exchange/Planting-Dates-Charts.svg?branch=master)](https://travis-ci.org/Southern-Exposure-Seed-Exchange/Planting-Dates-Charts)

-This is a script that takes an excel workbook and uses it to generate an SVG chart of planting dates.
+This is a script that takes excel workbooks and uses them to generate SVG charts of planting dates.

-The workbook should have the data in `Sheet1`, with a header row, one plant per row, and columns for the planting & harvest start/end dates(repeating if multiple bars are to be shown).
+The workbooks should be named `ZONES 5-6.xlsx` and `ZONES 7-8.xlsx` & should have the data in `Sheet1`, with a header row, one plant per row, and columns for the planting & harvest start/end dates(repeating if multiple bars are to be shown).

 ```
 stack build
-stack run "Zones 7-8.xlsx"
+stack run
-inkscape plants-chart-part-one.svg
+inkscape "Zones 7 & 8 Planting Dates-part-one.svg"
 ```

 TODO:

-* Add titles w/ zone numbers(add Part One, Part Two as sub-titles)
 * What to do about spring/fall planting dates overlapping?
 * Show harvest dates?
 In different color?
 With legend?